avitalmintz/forensic-ai-report-generator/README.md

 # Forensic AI Report Generator

-A web application built for [Fifth Avenue Forensics](https://fifthavenueforensics.com/) that helps forensic psychologists draft structured psychiatric evaluation reports for court proceedings, with the clinician kept in control of every factual claim.
+A production web application built for [Fifth Avenue Forensics](https://fifthavenueforensics.com/) that helps forensic psychologists draft psychiatric evaluation reports for court proceedings.
+The application uses Anthropic's Claude through Amazon Bedrock to generate structured first drafts while keeping the clinician in control of every factual claim.

-I built and deployed it as the firm's sole technical resource.
-It runs entirely on AWS, which was a deliberate choice: because the tool handles patient notes, the architecture had to meet HIPAA requirements, so a good part of the work was researching those requirements and the relevant legal guidelines and setting up the AWS services to match.
+I designed, built, and deployed the application as the firm's sole technical resource.
+The application consists of a single-page frontend hosted on AWS Amplify, Amazon Cognito for clinician authentication, and an AWS Lambda backend that securely invokes Claude through Amazon Bedrock while streaming responses back to the browser.

 ## Background

-Forensic psychiatric evaluations for the courts follow a strict format: relevant history, instant offenses, mental status examination, and risk assessment, each with its own conventions for tone, attribution, and structure.
-Producing a first draft from raw interview notes is slow, repetitive work, and the stakes (court testimony, parole and competency determinations) leave no room for invented facts.
+Forensic psychiatric evaluations for the courts follow a strict format: relevant history, instant offense, mental status examination, and risk assessment, each with its own conventions for tone, attribution, and structure.
+Producing these reports from raw interview notes is slow, repetitive work, and the stakes (court testimony, parole decisions, competency evaluations, and other legal proceedings) leave no room for invented facts.

+Because these evaluations contain protected health information, clinicians could not rely on consumer AI tools or a generic language model interface.
+Instead, the practice required a secure, authenticated application that standardized prompts, managed report templates, accepted evaluation notes through a controlled workflow, and invoked Claude through Amazon Bedrock within a HIPAA-eligible AWS environment.

-The aim was to take the repetitive drafting off the clinician's plate without ever letting the model add, infer, or soften anything they did not write.
+The goal was to reduce the repetitive work of drafting while ensuring the model never added, inferred, or softened any information the clinician did not provide.

 ## How it works